-In our business and the whole of the executive search industry, consultants must place high-performing candidates into important roles where they are expected to excel.
+In our business and across the executive search industry, consultants place high-performing candidates into important roles where they must excel.
+A prime example of leadership that inspires excellence comes from Queen Elizabeth II’s leadership style, as discussed with Rose Harper.

 We often place senior-level roles such as executive and director levels, and all these people must share one key quality.
 To have great leadership ability.
 Whether they have a transformational or transactional leadership style, it must be suitable to lead the people of the organisations they are about to join.

-In the past few years, the industry has seen a soar in the number of female leaders being placed into CEO and Director level roles which have been fantastic for the growth of diversity & inclusion in a once male-dominated workplace.
+In recent years, the industry has seen a surge in female leaders taking on CEO and Director roles, boosting diversity and inclusion in a once male-dominated workplace.

 Due to the recent passing of the late Queen Elizabeth II, I wanted to reflect on her inspirational leadership qualities.
 Not only was she perhaps the most popular and admired female leader of the 21st century but she is also renowned for her servant leadership style, which she successfully used to rule the Commonwealth for over 70 years.